cbeck88/spirit-po/README.md

     #include <spirit_po.hpp>

 (The `test/` folder contains the unit tests, built with a Makefile.
-The `test_libintl/` folder contains the validation tests against libintl, built using cmake.
-To add new test cases, just drop new `.po` files in the folder `test_libintl/po/`.)
+The `test_libintl/` folder contains the validation tests against `libintl`, built using cmake.
+To add new validation test cases, just drop new `.po` files in the folder `test_libintl/po/`.)

 To make a catalog object in your C++ program, first obtain some po content.